Muntasir101/Gmail/README.md

 ##### HTML Report:

-To generate HTML report use  `mvn test -Dcucumber.options="–plugin html:target/result.html"`
+You will get HTML report

 ##### JSON Report: